JedS6391/Reddit.NET/README.md

 ## About

-Provides a .NET client for consuming and interacting with [reddit](https://www.reddit.com).
+Provides a .NET client for interacting with [reddit](https://www.reddit.com).

 ## Build